Pattern avoidance and smoothness of closures for orbits of a symmetric subgroup in the flag variety

 In all other cases, the closure of $\caO_\gamma$ is a fiber bundle with smooth fiber over a partial flag variety for $K$, and hence is smooth.
 In this case, there are integers $r+s+n' = n$ so that the fiber is isomorphic to the product of the flag variety for $\SO(2n',\C)$ with the closure of an orbit of $\GL(r) \times \GL(s,\C)$ on the flag variety for $\GL(r\+s,\C)$ with $r\+s =n$.

-In particular, $\caO_\gamma$ has rationally smooth closure if and only if it has smooth closure, or if and only if the condition of Theorem \ref{t:springer} fails for some closed orbit below it. \end{theorem} {\bf Proof.} This is very similar to the proof of Theorem \ref{t:sppq}.
-We omit the details.
+In particular, $\caO_\gamma$ has rationally smooth closure if and only if it has smooth closure, or if and only if the condition of Theorem \ref{t:springer} fails for every closed orbit below it. \end{theorem} {\bf Proof.} This is very similar to the proof of Theorem \ref{t:sppq}.
+We omit the details, apart from noting that the clans $(1,+,3,3,2,1,4,4,-,2)$ and $(1,3,3,4,4,2,1,5,5,6,6,2)$, which satisfy the conditions of Lemma 4.1, apart from the further pattern avoidance condition there, correspond to orbits with rationally singular closure, as seen by applying Theorem 1.1 to suitable closed orbits below them.

 Finally we turn to issues of isogeny.
 First assume $n$ is odd, so that the center of $\Spin(2n,\C)$ is $\bbZ/4$.
 So the three complex groups $\ol G$ to consider are $\Spin(2n,\C)$, $\SO(2n,\C)$, and $\mathrm{PSpin}(2n,\C)$.
 It turns out that the symmetric subgroup $\ol K$ with Lie algebra $\frg\frl(n,\C)$ is connected in each of these cases, and that the orbits of $\ol K$ on $\caB$ are insensitive to isogeny.
 So Theorem \ref{t:sostar} applies without change.